xiaoyue10131748/cloudmesh-manual/docs-source/source/accounts/storage-gdrive.md

 editable option.
 There is an automatic mechanism to convert Microsoft documents to Google Docs.

-**Google Docs:** Google docs is a broader term for Google sheets, Google slides *and Google forms.
+* **Google Docs:** Google docs is a broader term for Google sheets, Google slides and Google forms.

-**Google Sheets:** Just like Microsoft excel sheet Google sheets has almost all *of the functionalities.
-Google sheets can be shared with other people *and can concurrently work on it and can edit it.
-We can change  the font *size, type as we want.
-We can use the formulas to calculate some mathematical *expressions.
-This can be  readily transformed to .csv or .xlsx format.
+* **Google Sheets:** Just like Microsoft excel sheet Google sheets has almost all of the functionalities.
+Google sheets can be shared with other people and can concurrently work on it and can edit it.
+We can change  the font size, type as we want.
+We can use the formulas to calculate some mathematical expressions.
+This can be  readily transformed to `.csv` or `.xlsx` format.

-**Google Slides:** Just like Microsoft PowerPoint presentation, Google has *Googleslides.
+* **Google Slides:** Just like Microsoft PowerPoint presentation, Google has Googleslides.
 We can do small  animations, transformations of slides.
-*This can be shared with other people to edit this on real time basis.
+  This can be shared with other people to edit this on real time basis.
-*We can change the font size, type of these as we want.
+  We can change the font size, type of these as we want.

-**Google Forms:** Out of all Google docs this is the most powerful tool when *anyone wants to collect data from other people.
-One can make a Google form and *can share it via the link.
+* **Google Forms:** Out of all Google docs this is the most powerful tool when anyone wants to collect data from other people.
+One can make a Google form and can share it via the link.
 The one who opens this link will see a form to fill.
-*We can add many different types of survey questions with multiple choice or *Multiple options, or text entries or date entries or choose from a list entry.
+  We can add many different types of survey questions with multiple choice or Multiple options, or text entries or date entries or choose from a list entry.
-*This google forms can be used to conduct surveys within a close group like *teachers, students or employees.
+  This google forms can be used to conduct surveys within a close group like teachers, students or employees.

-**In a broader picture Google docs is just a subset of Google Drive**
+**In a broader sense Google docs is just a subset of Google Drive**

 ## Python Google Drive API